H4HWV2011/msjarvis-public-docs/thesis/05-chromadb-semantic-memory.md

        width="900">
 </p>

 > *Figure 1 – ChromaDB as Semantic Memory in Ms. Jarvis.
 Services embed texts and GIS features into ChromaDB collections so that abstract Hilbert‑space state becomes a concrete, queryable memory layer for RAG.
-Local resource documents sit alongside GBIM exports and are linked to structured entries in a `local_resources` table keyed by ZIP and program type.
+Local resource documents sit alongside GBIM exports and are linked to structured entries in a `local_resources` table keyed by ZIP and programme type.
 Dedicated collections such as `gis_wv_benefits` support benefits‑focused GIS RAG.*

-Within the Quantarithmia program, ChromaDB is treated as the bridge between abstract Hilbert‑space representation and stored embeddings: vectors in each collection approximate elements of the high‑dimensional inner‑product space described in the previous chapter, but are realized through a specific embedding model and index implementation.
+Within the Quantarithmia programme, ChromaDB is treated as the bridge between abstract Hilbert‑space representation and stored embeddings: vectors in each collection approximate elements of the high‑dimensional inner‑product space described in the previous chapter, but are realized through a specific embedding model and index implementation.
 It is the place where beliefs, contexts, resource descriptions, and references become durable and retrievable for reasoning and retrieval‑augmented generation (RAG).
-Conceptually, each collection corresponds to an empirically instantiated subset of the Hilbert space \(H_{\text{App}}\), and stored vectors approximate elements of the spaces described in the previous chapter while linking out to structured registers such as GBIM and `local_resources`.
+Conceptually, collections such as `gbim_beliefs_v2`, `gbim_worldview_entities`, and `gis_wv_benefits` correspond to empirically instantiated subsets of the Hilbert space \\(H_{\\text{App}}\\), and stored vectors approximate elements of the spaces described in the previous chapter while linking out to structured registers such as GBIM and `local_resources`.

 ---